tommyhagvallpulsen/suburban/README.md

 Defining new Focus Areas and the Structure needed for any Suburban area in relation to its States , Societies and Individuals

 Why
-- Make any area great again
+- Make any Suburban area great again
 - More Peace
 - More Human
 - More Balanced